Doula

 DONA International certified doulas are required to apply for recertification every three years and pay an $80 fee.
 Continuing education requirements vary for each certification:

-• Certified birth doulas: a minimum of 15 contact hours of continuing education in birth or a parenting-related field.
+• Certified birth doulas: at least 15 contact hours of continuing education in birth or a parenting-related field.

 Doulas Certifications & Licensure

-Currently, there are no state licensure requirements to practice as a doula in the United States.
-Doula certification is required for employment by many healthcare organizations and highly recommended by professional organizations to ensure that best practices of doula care are provided to mothers and babies.
+There are no state licensure requirements to practice as a doula in the United States.
+Doula certification is required for employment by many healthcare organizations and is highly recommended by professional organizations to ensure that best practices of doula care are provided to parents and babies.
 This is also done to support the future development and legitimacy of the doula profession.

 How Much Do Doulas Make?